hughdtt/poke-profiles/README.md

 ## 🧐 Live deployment <a name = "live_deployment"></a>
 You can play with it here: https://hughdtt.github.io/poke-profiles/

+## Purpose
+Experimental.
+Just wanted to try out the PokeAPI and the vanilla javascript wrapper they built.
+It's neat.
+Didn't use any client-side frameworks so searching/updating the page isn't super seemless.
+It's using template literals to try simulate state updates that you get from more modern frameworks.
+Works okay I guess, not very elegant and doesn't scale super well.
+But it does the trick.
+Plus it was nice to implement the css for this design.
+Works for mobile too.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 - Thanks to Dean Harrison for the Behance design inspiration!
 [Link](https://dribbble.com/shots/2859891--025-Pikachu/attachments/2859891?mode=media)